OpenVisualCloud/Media-Transport-Library/plugins/ffmpeg_plugin/README.md

 6. "udp_port port local_addr src_addr fb_cnt" definitions are the same as in sample.
 7. "total_sessions" shall be set with the total number of sessions.
 8. "ext_frames_mode" can be set to 1 (ext frames enabled) or 0 (disabled).
+9. "dma_dev" can be set with a DMA device node on the same rx socket.